dafrina/ezform/readme.md

 ## Components

 Currently, EZForm comes with a set of basic form fields based on Material UI form fields.
 It is, however, very easy to create your own components to use.
 Read more about it under "Creating your own Fields".
-Also, I plan to add more and more customization options and new form components over time.

 ### FieldBase interface

 This interface acts as a base for all field properties.
-All form components described below can take the following properties:
+All form components described below (except FieldCondition) can take the following properties:

 - name: string;
 - form: FormRefObject;